Home \ About CUCARD \ CUCARD Staff

 She is an Assistant Professor of Medical Psychology (in Psychiatry) at Columbia University Irving Medical Center, and specializes in the evaluation and treatment of adolescents and adults with mood, anxiety, and related disorders.
 She graduated with her Ph.D. from Hofstra University, and completed her predoctoral internship at North-Shore LIJ Medical Center (Northwell Health).
 She worked as an extern in research and clinical positions at NYSPI, within the Pediatric Anxiety and Mood Research Clinic (PAMRC), and the Columbia University/NYSPI Anxiety Disorders Clinic, where she conducted diagnostic assessments and specialized in providing treatment for OCD and anxiety disorders.

 Dr. Ginsberg has expertise in working with women with perinatal issues (such as postpartum anxiety, OCD, and depression), and continues to specialize in women's health.
 She is trained in Gottman Method couples therapy and has additional background in providing treatment for first-episode mental illness in young adults.
 Dr. Ginsberg implements evidence-based treatments such as Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (EX/RP), Acceptance and Commitment Therapy (ACT), and Interpersonal Therapy (IPT), and has worked in a variety of settings, including pediatric and adult clinics, as well as partial hospital and inpatient hospital settings.
-Her research interests include finding novel and creative ways to maximize treatment for anxiety and depressive disorders.
+Her interests include finding novel and creative ways to personalize and optimize treatment for anxiety, OCD, and related disorders.

 Nicholas Crimarco, PhD